How do I choose the right gas fire and surround?

 3. Fuel Type

-4. Size/dimensions of fire/fireplace
+4. Size/Dimensions of fire/fireplace

-- How long does flueless fires catalytic converter last?
-Independent tests commissioned to establish the life expectancy of the catalytic converter have proved that even after 16,957 hours (approximately equivalent to 27 years and eight months of normal use)* the catalytic converter is as effective as when it is new. *Calculation is based on the assumption of 4 hours a day for 5 months of the year.
+- How long does a flueless gas fire catalytic converter last for?
+Independent tests commissioned to establish the life expectancy of the catalytic converter have proved that even after 16,957 hours (approximately equivalent to 27 years and eight months of normal use)*, the catalytic converter is as effective as when it is new. *This calculation is based on the assumption of 4 hours a day for 5 months of the year.

 - Do flueless fires need an air vent in the room?
 Most heating appliances need ventilation to maintain the correct level of oxygen in the room.
-All of our flueless appliances installed in the UK require only 100cm² of additional purpose provided ventilation.*
+All of our flueless gas appliances installed in the UK require only 100cm² of additional purpose provided ventilation.*

 *For installation in the Republic of Ireland, two fixed openings are required with a minimum effective opening each of 60cm².
-Both ventilators should be fitted on the same wall, one at high level and one low level with a minimum vertical separation of 160cm.
+Both ventilators should be fitted on the same wall, one at a high level and one low level with a minimum vertical separation of 160cm.

 For more great tips online, please see our Gas Fires - Product Guides within the Help & Advice section.

-If you're still not sure where to start and could do with a helping hand, get in touch.
+If you're still not sure where to start with choosing your fireplace and could do with a helping hand, get in touch.
 Customers come to us for our wide choice, great prices and unbeatable product knowledge.
 If there's something we can help you with or you've got any technical questions, contact our friendly sales team on 01202 588 632 or email us at [email protected].
 And, don't forget we offer a nationwide Home Survey & Installation whereby we can send out a Gas Safe Registered engineer to help make sure you get exactly the right fire for you and know exactly what the costs are before you decide to proceed.